kWhScanIntegrated energy intelligence

 Condenser heat, compressor heat, boiler losses and condensate recovery must be capped by usable demand.

-Representative case portfolio
+Plant-type case portfolio

 Ten food and beverage cases to build industry-level trust.

-Complete demo FB-001 Carbonated soft drink bottling plant
+Detailed example Carbonated soft drink bottling plant

 Low-pressure plant air, high-pressure PET blow air, refrigeration, CIP heat, boiler energy and demand management.